Rahulray12/puzzelfun/README.md

    <img src="assets/img/readme-screenshots/gamemenu.png">

 - **Game area and default game**
    - A beautiful picture of bamboo leaves is set as the background image for game area.
 The eye friendly green color would hopefully reduce the user's eye strain.
-This photo image is supposed to immediately create a peaceful and leisurely environment.
+This photo image is supposed to immediately create a peaceful and leisurely feeling.
    - As the page loaded, a default 3x3 demo puzzle is appeared at the center of the game area.
 The user can either click on "Start" to play a 3x3 puzzle or click on one of      the game type buttons to play a more challenging puzzle.
    <img src="assets/img/readme-screenshots/gamearea.png">

 - **Demo puzzle**
    - Demo puzzle appears after the game type is selected.
-It demonstrates what a resolved puzzle in this particular puzzle type would look alike.
+It demonstrates what a solved puzzle in this particular puzzle type would look alike.
    - Its tiles are not movable and tiles color is all in white.
 Therefore users won't mistake it as the game itself.
    **4x4 Demo Puzzle**
    <img src="assets/img/readme-screenshots/demopuzzle4x4.png">
     **5x5 Demo Puzzle**
    <img src="assets/img/readme-screenshots/demopuzzle5x5.png">
    - When Demo puzzle displays in the game area, the control panel and user performance trackers remain as default setting.
    <img src="assets/img/readme-screenshots/undergamepanel.png">